Movies, series filming in P.R. thru August pumping $65M into economy

 “We continue to take appropriate steps to make Puerto Rico a viable investment destination for the film industry and restore the island’s credibility; we’re securing more and better film projects efficiently and wisely,” he said.

-Puerto Rico Film Commissioner Pedro Rúa-Jovet said the level of film activity planned for the next three months is close to the production activity that the island witness during the entire Fiscal Year 2016.
+Puerto Rico Film Commissioner Pedro Rúa-Jovet said the level of film activity planned for the next three months is close to the production activity that the island witnessed during the entire Fiscal Year 2016.

-“Interest in Puerto Rico as a film destination is on a very high level, primarily due to the reforms we have implemented over the past year, with the help of the industry, and members of the tax concessions approvals committee,” said Rúa-Jovet .
+“Interest in Puerto Rico as a film destination is on a very high level, primarily due to the reforms we have implemented over the past year, with the help of the industry, and members of the tax concessions approvals committee,” said Rúa-Jovet.

 The Film Industry Development Program estimates that from January 2017 to June 2018 some 17,836 temporary jobs have been generated, 1,160 days of filming and 22,179 room nights in island hotels, representing more than $266.4 million in economic benefits to Puerto Rico.